People with Early Childhood education and training can:

-- Understanding of child development
+Understanding of child development

-- Love of learning
+Love of learning

-- Delight in diversity
+Delight in diversity

-- Flexibility, openness and appreciation of children's natural intelligence
+Flexibility, openness and appreciation of children's natural intelligence

-- Effective communication skills
+Effective communication skills

-- Emotional and physical stamina
+Emotional and physical stamina

 Early Care Professionals

-- Develop respectful and trusting relationships with children and families
+Develop respectful and trusting relationships with children and families

-- Develop and implement age appropriate and culturally relevant curriculum
+Develop and implement age appropriate and culturally relevant curriculum

-- Establish and maintain the classroom environment
+Establish and maintain the classroom environments, both indoors and outdoors

-- Assess and keep records of children's development
+Assess and document children's development

-- Oversee the health, safety and nutrition of children
+Oversee the health, safety and nutrition of children

 Partner with families including: daily check-ins, individual conferences, and mutual planning for each child's development and well-being